FrederickAurelio/Forkify-App-JavaScript/README.md

 # Forkify-App-JavaScript

 These projects were developed following "The Complete JavaScript Course 2023: From Zero to Expert!"
 Course https://www.udemy.com/course/the-complete-javascript-course/

-### Need to install parcel to run this application
+### How to run this application
+In order to run this application in your local, simply run in terminal: npm install npm start